Nakota: Linguistic history

+The Assiniboine separated from the Yankton-Yanktonai grouping around 1640.
+All tribes of Sioux use the term Dakóta, or Lakóta, to designate those who speak one of the Dakota/Lakota dialects, except the Assiniboine.
+The latter include themselves under the term Nakóta.

+For a long time, very few scholars criticized this classification.
+Among the first was the Yankton/Lakota scholar Ella Deloria.

 In 1978, Douglas R. Parks, A. Wesley Jones, David S. Rood, and Raymond J. DeMallie engaged in systematic linguistic research at the Sioux and Assiniboine reservations to establish the precise dialectology of the Sioux language.
-They ascertained that both the Santee and the Yankton/Yanktonai referred (and refer) to themselves by the autonym "Dakota."
+They ascertained that both the Santee and the Yankton/Yanktonai referred (and refer) to themselves by the autonym Dakota.
 The name of Nakota (or Nakoda) was (and is) exclusive usage of the Assiniboine and of their Canadian relatives, the Stoney.
 The subsequent academic literature, however, especially if it is not produced by linguistic specialists, has seldom reflected Parks and DeMallie's work.
 The change cannot be regarded as a subsequent terminological regression caused by the fact that Yankton-Yanktonai people lived together with the Santee in the same reserves.

 Currently, the groups refer to themselves as follows in their mother tongues: